 What is Divesting?

-- Divesting is exactly the opposite of acquisition, whereby instead of investing/acquiring; a business tries to exit from its existing investments or assets by selling the same.
-A company or government organization planning to divest its asset or subsidiary may be doing so as part of its strategic move for the company.
+- It is precisely the opposite of acquisition, whereby instead of investing/acquiring, a business tries to exit from its existing investments or assets by selling the same.
+A company or government organization planning to divest its asset or subsidiary companySubsidiary CompanyA subsidiary company is controlled by another company, better known as a parent or holding company.
+The control is exerted through ownership of more than 50% of the voting stock of the subsidiary.
+Subsidiaries are either set up or acquired by the controlling company. may be doing so as part of its strategic move for the company.

-- It can also be done to streamline the business units so that the business can focus on its main line of business or it can be done in cases where proceeds from the divesting process are invested elsewhere to earn a higher return on investment.
+- It can also be done to streamline the business units so that the business can focus on its main line of business, or it can be done in cases where proceeds from the divesting process are invested elsewhere to earn a higher return on investment.

 Asian Bank Limited is a Commercial Bank providing branch banking, investment banking, and payment services.
 The Bank is having a large investment in Land parcels and investments in various companies listed on the local bourses.
 The Bank decided to shore up its capital base to increase its lending capability and decided to divest its investment in Listed Companies and Noncore assets like land parcels.

 By doing so, Asian Bank succeeded in raising capital.
-Thus we can see Asian Limited divestiture of its investments in Noncore assets to improve its capital base (injecting cash in the business) and focus more on its main line of business thereby deploying its assets to a more profitable avenue.
+Thus we can see Asian Limited divestiture of its investments in Noncore assets to improve its capitalImprove Its CapitalCapital improvement is a kind of capital expenditure mainly in the company's assets (which includes building repairs or production machines or something similar), which increases the life of that asset and results in economic benefits to the company. base (injecting cash in the business) and focus more on its main line of business, thereby deploying its assets to a more profitable avenue.